haiko-xyz/amm/docs/1-technical-overview.md

 1. Providing liquidity to the market by placing and removing liquidity positions and limit orders
 2. Collecting and distributing swap fees on behalf of LPs that deposit to the strategy

-All `Strategy` contracts must implement the minimal `IStrategy` interface, as follows:
+All `Strategy` contracts must implement a minimal `IStrategy` interface:

 ```rust
 #[starknet::interface]